Craft Beer Me

 Patrick Daul Expert Writer

-Patrick, based in Chicago, Illinois, is our expert writer at Craft Beer Me.
+Patrick, based in Chicago, is our expert writer at Craft Beer Me.
 Cicerone-certified since 2017, he brings a wealth of technical knowledge and refined tasting expertise to every article.
 With a background in travel, Patrick is passionate about experiencing the best craft beers around the world—sharing his experiences and knowledge through engaging and insightful writing.